eclipse-edc/MinimumViableDataspace/docs/developer/continuous-deployment/continuous_deployment.md

 terraform apply
 ```
 This will take some time, and once it has successfully completed, your Azure Active Directory should contain all the relevant App Registrations and Service Principals
-needed for Github.
+needed for GitHub.

-### Update Github Secrets
+### Update GitHub Secrets

-_A Github user with permission to write secrets is required for this step!_
+_A GitHub user with permission to write secrets is required for this step!_

-This can be done manually using the Github website ([see documentation](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).
+This can be done manually using the GitHub website ([see documentation](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).
-Alternatively there is a [shell script](../../../resources/setup_azure_ad/set-gh-secrets.sh) that will set all Github Secrets automatically.
+Alternatively there is a [shell script](../../../resources/setup_azure_ad/set-gh-secrets.sh) that will set all GitHub Secrets automatically.
 From the `resources/setup_azure_ad` directory simply execute
 `./set-gh-secrets.sh` on a shell.

 _Requirements_:
-- user must be logged in to [Github CLI](https://cli.github.com/manual/gh_auth_login)
+- user must be logged in to [GitHub CLI](https://cli.github.com/manual/gh_auth_login)
 - `terraform` must have completed successfully